 There is no scientific evidence that proves the accuracy of a mood ring.
 There is no proven body temperature range during certain mood changes.
 This is why we can say with certainty that a mood ring is not an accurate reflection of a person’s mood.

 No standard chart for Colors

 In addition to that, there is no standard/universal chart that explains each color of the mood ring.
-Each manufacturer or company devises their own chart that explains the color changes of their mood ring.
+Each manufacturer or company devises its own chart that explains the color changes of its mood ring.
 All of this further reduces the reliability of the ring.

 Change of color around different body regions

 Similarly, if you place your ring somewhere else on your body instead of the fingers, it will still change color because of varying temperatures on different parts of your body.
 Therefore, the mood ring is not capable of portraying a steady and definite color according to your mood.
 Rather, it just responds to temperature changes.